mesosphere-backup/open-docs/getting-started/install.md

 If you're unable to resolve the hostname of the machine directly (e.g., if on a different network or using a VPN), set `/etc/mesos-slave/hostname` to a value that you can resolve, for example, an externally accessible IP address or DNS hostname.
 This will ensure all links from the Mesos console work correctly.

-You will also want to set this property in `/etc/marathon/conf/hostname`.

 ##### Disable `mesos-master` service

 On Ubuntu: